Investing is hard.

 This will be a particularly valuable service level for people who have more complex financial situations.
 That can include multiple investment accounts, a complicated tax situation, or just having someone to discuss the intricacies of your investment plan with.

-Betterment works on a flat fee, which is based on the size of your portfolio.
-Apart from that fee, there are no trading fees or commissions, no transfer fees, and no fees for rebalancing your portfolio.
+Betterment works on a flat fee based on the size of your portfolio.
+There are no other trading fees or commissions.
+No transfer fees.
+And no fees for rebalancing your portfolio.

-The standard fee is 0.25% of your account balance.
-That means that you can have a $50,000 account professionally managed with Betterment for just $125 per year.
+The standard fee (Digital) is 0.25% of your account balance.
+You can have up to $100,000 account managed with Betterment for $250 per year.
+Even at the lowest service tier, you get all the benefits of a Betterment – rebalancing, tax harvesting, diversification, etc.

-For a Betterment Plus account, which requires a $100,000 minimum account balance, the annual fee is 0.40%.
-That means that you can have a $100,000 account professionally managed by Betterment for just $400 per year.
+For a Betterment Premium account, which requires a $100,000 minimum account balance, the annual fee is 0.40%. $100,000 funded account managed by Betterment for a mere $400 per year.
+Betterment appears to have eliminated the Plus account and renamed it the Premium, lowering the Premium fee down to 0.40% from its previously 0.50% fee.

 Should You Invest With Betterment?

-It provides professional-level investment management at extremely low fees, and it does so for investors in virtually all portfolio levels.
+It provides professional-level investment management at low cost and it does so for investors in all asset levels.
 The portfolio mix enables you to achieve a much greater level of diversification than you could on your own.

 Even if you’re a committed do-it-yourself investor, Betterment could be the perfect investment platform to park that portion of your portfolio that you would rather have managed by someone else.